International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

-Deciding which trust anchors and trust frameworks, and thus which rules and procedures of issuing and validating attributes are used, is the responsibility of the DSA and of the participants of the data space.
+Deciding which trust anchors and trust frameworks, and thus which rules and procedures of issuing and validating attributes are used, is the responsibility of the DSGA and of the participants of the data space.
 Details can be found in the certification section.
 For the data space functionality, the concepts of trust anchor and trust framework form the basis for the attribute-based trust mechanism.